bbc/peaks.js/README.md

     // A Web Audio AudioContext instance which can be used
     // to render the waveform if dataUri is not provided
     audioContext: new AudioContext(),

+    // Alternatively, provide an AudioBuffer containing the decoded audio
+    // samples.
+In this case, an AudioContext is not needed
+    audioBuffer: null,

     // If true, the waveform will show all available channels.
     // If false, the audio is shown as a single channel waveform.